freeCodeCamp/learn-periodic-table-database/TUTORIAL.md

 Part 3: Create the script

 Lastly, I want to you to make a script that accepts an argument that can be an `atomic number`, `symbol`, or `name` of an element and outputs some information about the given element.
 Each element in the database has a melting point and boiling point in celsius.
 Part of the script will be to convert those temperatures into Fehrenheit and Kelvin.
 The conversion formula for Fahrenheit is `(celsius × 9/5) + 32`, and `celsius + 273.15` for Kelvin.
 The output from your script should be: `The element with atomic number <atomic_number> is <name> (<symbol>).
-It's a <type> with an atomic mass of <atomic_mass> Dalton. <name> has a melting point of <melting_point> Celsius, <temperature> Fahrenheit, or <temperature> Kelvin.
+It's a <type> with a mass of <atomic_mass> amu. <name> has a melting point of <melting_point> Celsius, <temperature> Fahrenheit, or <temperature> Kelvin.
 It's boiling point is <boiling_point> Celsius, <temperature> Fehrenheit, <temperature> Kelvin.`

 ### 1.1